A provincial state of emergency remains in effect due to numerous wildfires.

-Stronger Foundations is Alberta’s 10-year strategy to improve and expand affordable housing, while building a sustainable system that provides flexible, fair and inclusive housing options well into the future.
+Stronger Foundations is Alberta’s 10-year strategy which launched in 2021 to improve and expand affordable housing, while building a sustainable system that provides flexible, fair and inclusive housing options well into the future.
 It outlines the thoughtful changes needed to provide safe, stable, affordable housing for an additional 25,000 households to increase the total served to 82,000 – an increase of more than 40%.

-As of April 2021, more than 110,000 low-income Albertans live in affordable housing and more than 24,000 are on a waitlist.
-The last figure has doubled in the past decade and action is required now to address the growing demands for safe, affordable housing.
+As of February 2024, more than 110,000 low-income Albertans live in affordable housing and about 18,500 households are on a waitlist.
+Action is required now to address the growing demands for safe, affordable housing.

 The strategy was informed by recommendations provided by the Affordable Housing Review Panel and provides a 10-year roadmap outlining key actions needed to transform the current housing system.
 These actions include increasing the number of affordable housing units, improving access to housing for Albertans in need, creating innovative and collaborative partnerships with governments, organizations and communities, and enabling more non-government investment.